Ryan Delaney: Morecambe

 On 22 June 2021, it was announced he would sign for Morecambe on a two-year contract once his Bolton contract expired joining former Bolton teammate Arthur Gnahoua who had also signed for Morecambe five days earlier.
 Delaney made his debut for the club on 7 August in a 2–2 draw with Ipswich Town.

 Scunthorpe United (loan)

 On 31 January 2022, Delaney joined EFL League Two side Scunthorpe United on loan for the remainder of the 2021–22 season reuniting with Manager Keith Hill for the third time in his career having played for him at Rochdale and Bolton.

 Newport County

 On 21 July 2023 Delaney joined EFL League Two club Newport County.
 He made his debut for Newport on 5 August 2023 in the starting line-up against Accrington Stanley.
 Delaney scored his first goal for Newport on 26 December 2023 in the 4–2 League Two win against Forest Green Rovers.

 Swindon Town

 Delaney was offered a contract extension by Newport but he chose to move on to EFL League Two Swindon Town in June 2024.

+Newport County (loan)

+On 14 January 2026 Delaney rejoined League Two club Newport County on loan for the remainder of the 2025-26 season.
+He made his second debut for Newport on 17 January 2026 in the EFL League Two 3-2 defeat to Gillingham.

+Delaney was released by Swindon upon the expiry of his contract at the end of the 2025–26 season.